-Many employees continue to telecommute until further notice, to protect the health and well-being of our employees – our highest priority – while continuing to sustain the laboratory’s vital mission.
+Many employees continue to telecommute or work a hybrid schedule, to protect the health and well-being of our employees – our highest priority – while continuing to sustain the laboratory’s vital mission.

-If you need assistance from a Field Services technician, call the Service Desk at 526-1000 or stop by Willow Creek Building conference room 3 during work hours to receive assistance.
-Note that no more than five people will be allowed in the room at one time.
+If you need assistance from a Field Services technician, call the Service Desk at 208-526-1000 or stop by EROB-146 (Windows) or EROB-242 (MAC) during work hours to receive assistance.

 If you would like to have access to your work email and time billing sheet from your smartphone, send an email request from your work or personal email account to ServiceDesk@inl.gov.

 In your request, please provide your s-number and cellphone number.
 A representative from the Service Desk will reach back out to fulfill your request.

 GlobalProtect, INL’s new virtual private network (VPN) client, is the way teleworking or traveling employees securely access INL’s network.
 The new client will replace the current VPN, Check Point, to increase the security of the lab in addition to providing longer connection times, not requiring a separate app on employees’ phone to connect, enhanced speed, easier access and decreased drops in VPN throughout the day.

 Once the new VPN is installed on your machine, follow the instructions below: